 In the West, most of us have an understanding of time as something linear and progress as something exponential, meaning that things have to be better and better.
 In case they don’t, if things get worse, we talk about regression, which is understood as the opposite of progress.

-Imagine it more like a spiral following cycles and rhythms that was described by many before.
+Imagine it more like a spiral following cycles and rhythms, as many have described.
 One of the most famous examples is the Mayan Calendar.

-Based on this model, progress is not something straight forward, linear and exponential.
+Based on this model, progress is not something straightforward, linear, or exponential.

 More like ebb and flow, expansion, contraction – up and down while expanding and moving forward.